 Click and either select a local CRD file or specify a URL.
 Then click OK.

 Use and to rearrange the list of CRD files.
-This defines the priority for conflicting definitions: the lowest one is used if it is defined in more than one file.
+This defines the priority for conflicting definitions: PyCharm will use the lowest one if it is defined in more than one file.

 IDE if you want a certain CRD to be available for any project that you open with this IDE instance.

-The Kubernetes plugin supports specifying the path to CRD files of the following types:
+The Kubernetes plugin supports CRD files of the following types:

 CustomResourceDefinition files in YAML